UnclassedPenguin/wordcount/README.md

 ## To-do

 - fix counting blank space.
-I think it comes from when I seperate words that contain a -...maybe
+I think it comes from when I seperate words that contain a "—"...maybe